denoland/docs/runtime/manual/node/migrate.md

 ## Optional improvements - Linting

 Deno ships with a built-in linter that is written with performance in mind.
-It can lint large projects in a few milliseconds.
+Deno can lint large projects in just a few milliseconds.
 You can try it out on your project by running:

 ```sh